boxyhq/website/blog/2022-02-15-add-saml-sso-to-node-express-app.md

 From the command line, let's restart the express app then visit the authorize the URL [http://localhost:3000/sso/authorize](http://localhost:3000/sso/authorize).

-If you've configured everything okay, it should redirect you to the Auth0 authentication page.
+If you've configured everything okay, it should redirect you to the Auth0 authentication page, then click on the Sign up link and register there

 If the authentication is successful, the app will redirect you to the dashboard and display the `Id`, `Email` of the user.